P47H4N/tryhackme/linux-fundamentals/linuxfundamentalspart1.md

 # Linux Fundamentals Part 1
 Embark on the journey of learning the fundamentals of Linux.
 Learn to run some of the first essential commands on an interactive terminal.

+## Task List
+- Task 1: Introduction
+- Task 2: A Bit of Background on Linux
+- Task 3: Interacting With Your First Linux Machine (In-Browser)
+- Task 4: Running Your First few Commands
+- Task 5: Interacting With the Filesystem!
+- Task 6: Searching for Files
+- Task 7: An Introduction to Shell Operators
+- Task 8: Conclusions & Summaries
+- Task 9: Linux Fundamentals Part 2

 ## Task 1: Introduction
 **Let's get started!**